Jackie Down the Line

 "Jackie Down the Line" is a song by Irish band, Fontaines D.C.
 The song is the lead single off of their third studio album, Skinty Fia and was released on 12 January 2022.

 "Jackie Down the Line" is the band's first song to chart in the United States, reaching number 40 in the Billboard Adult Alternative Airplay.

 Music and lyrics

 The song is performed in a E minor key and has a tempo of 135 beats per minute.
 It has a standard tuning.

+The song uses a toxic and abusive relationship as a metaphor for how the British treated the Irish when Ireland was under British rule.
+The person Sally in the song represents a former British colony.

 Background and release

 The song was released on 12 January 2022 in both physical, digital, and streaming content as the lead single off of Skinty Fia, the third album by the band.

 Critical reception

 In an interview with Pitchfork, the song was described as "remorseless misanthrope at the center of mesmeric" single.

 Music video

 The music video for "Jackie Down the Line" premiered on the band's YouTube channel on 11 January 2022.
 The music video was directed by Hugh Mulhern and produced by Alexander Handschuh, Kate Brady, and Laura Clayton.
 The music video features choreography from Blackhaine.